Film: 1830s–1880s: Before celluloid

 Anschütz made his first instantaneous photographs in 1881.
 He developed a portable camera that allowed shutter speeds as short as 1/1000 of a second in 1882.
-The quality of his pictures was generally regarded to be much higher than that of the chronophotography works Muybridge and Étienne-Jules Marey.

-In 1886, Anschütz developed the Electrotachyscope, an early device that displayed short motion picture loops with 24 glass plate photographs on a 1.5 meter wide rotating wheel that was hand-cranked to the speed of circa 30 frames per second.
-Different versions were shown at many international exhibitions, fairs, conventions and arcades from 1887 until at least 1894.
+The quality of his pictures was generally regarded as much higher than that of the chronophotography works of Muybridge and Étienne-Jules Marey.
+In 1886, Anschütz developed the Electrotachyscope, an early device that displayed short motion picture loops with 24 glass plate photographs on a 1.5 meter wide rotating wheel that was hand-cranked to a speed of circa 30 frames per second.
+Different versions were shown at many international exhibitions, fairs, conventions, and arcades from 1887 until at least 1894.
 Starting in 1891, some 152 examples of a coin-operated peep-box Electrotachyscope model were manufactured by Siemens & Halske in Berlin and sold internationally.
-Nearly 34,000 people paid to see it at the Berlin Exhibition Park in summer 1892.
-Others saw it in London or at the 1893 Chicago World's Fair.On 25 November 1894, Anschütz introduced a Electrotachyscope projector with a 6x8 meter screening in Berlin.
+Nearly 34,000 people paid to see it at the Berlin Exhibition Park in the summer of 1892.
+Others saw it in London or at the 1893 Chicago World's Fair.
+On 25 November 1894, Anschütz introduced a Electrotachyscope projector with a 6x8 meter screening in Berlin.
 Between 22 February and 30 March 1895, a total of circa 7,000 paying customers came to view a 1.5-hour show of some 40 scenes at a 300-seat hall in the old Reichstag building in Berlin.

-Émile Reynaud already mentioned the possibility of projecting the images of the Praxinoscope in his 1877 patent application.
+Émile Reynaud already mentioned the possibility of projecting images of the Praxinoscope in his 1877 patent application.
 He presented a praxinoscope projection device at the Société française de photographie on 4 June 1880, but did not market his praxinoscope a projection before 1882.
 He then further developed the device into the Théâtre Optique which could project longer sequences with separate backgrounds, patented in 1888.
 He created several movies for the machine by painting images on hundreds of gelatin plates that were mounted into cardboard frames and attached to a cloth band.
 From 28 October 1892 to March 1900 Reynaud gave over 12,800 shows to a total of over 500,000 visitors at the Musée Grévin in Paris.